Nexus-Gits/genic-tester/README.md

 Theme files for genicsblog.com

 **This is not a proper Jekyll theme**.
-This repo contains only the theme files that genicsblog.com's repo retrevies at GitHub action's runtime to build the site.
+This repo contains only the theme files that genicsblog.com's repo retrevies at GitHub action's runtime to build the site.s

 [![Powered by Vercel](https://genicsblog.com/assets/images/sponsors/vercel.svg)](https://vercel.com?utm_source=genicsblog&utm_campaign=oss)